zarpafantasma/corpus_rythmos/I- Scientific_Papers/010-en_US-Rhythmic_Neuroscience.md

 We introduce Rhythmic Neuroscience (RTM-Neuro), an application of the Temporal Relativity in Multiscale Systems (RTM) framework to nervous tissue.
 RTM posits that the characteristic time to complete operations scales with spatial extent via a power law τ(L) ∝ L^α, where the coherence exponent α encodes the transport/organization class of the underlying medium.
 Lower α reflects faster decorrelation per added scale (fragmentation, advective spreading), whereas higher α reflects persistent multiscale integration (hierarchy, memory, recurrence).

-We advance three falsifiable hypotheses: (i) Access as coherence—during conscious wakefulness, α is elevated and stable over a decade in spatial scale, with successful collapse diagnostics indicating a regime where persistence increases sharply with extent; (ii) Task-locked binding—short-lived rises in α accompany binding and working-memory episodes, followed by normalization; (iii) Clinical fingerprints—disorders of consciousness show chronically low or unstable α, while certain depressive phenotypes show rigidly elevated plateaus.
+We advance three falsifiable hypotheses: (i) Access as coherence, during conscious wakefulness, α is elevated and stable over a decade in spatial scale, with successful collapse diagnostics indicating a regime where persistence increases sharply with extent; (ii) Task-locked binding, short-lived rises in α accompany binding and working-memory episodes, followed by normalization; (iii) Clinical fingerprints, disorders of consciousness show chronically low or unstable α, while certain depressive phenotypes show rigidly elevated plateaus.

 **Computational validation.** We implement and test the RTM-Neuro framework through three simulation suites.
 S1 demonstrates that the τ(L) ∝ L^α relationship produces distinct signatures across frequency bands (delta α ≈ 2.5, gamma α ≈ 1.5) and consciousness states (awake α ≈ 2.15, deep anesthesia α ≈ 1.45).
 S2 validates the estimation methodology: α is recoverable with \<2% error from noisy τ(L) data, robust to measurement noise up to σ ≈ 0.3, and yields large effect sizes (Cohen's d ≈ 2.85) for discriminating awake from anesthetized states.
 S3 models the threshold hypothesis: when α crosses a critical value (α_c ≈ 2.0), the system transitions between conscious and unconscious regimes, with transition dynamics matching observed LOC/ROC phenomenology in anesthesia.